brandonfiebiger/movie-tracker/README.md

 #### Getting Started

-After cloning down this repo, npm install and npm start.
-Once your browser is up and running you're ready to see the finest Murray films available.
+1) clone down this repository.

+2) cd into the back-end directory and run npm start.

+3) cd into the movie-tracker directory within the root directory.

+4) npm install.

+5) npm start.

 #### User Interaction